Jimuelzxc/chep/README.md

 - Verify the selected model is available for your API key

 **Extension not loading**
-- Ensure Developer mode is enabled in Chrome extensions
+- Ensure Developer mode is enabled in your browser's extension settings
-- Try reloading the extension from chrome://extensions/
+- Try reloading the extension from `about:addons` (Firefox) or `chrome://extensions` (Chrome)

 ## Contributing